GopiSavaliya/Poll-Simulator/README.md

 -> Voting Summary: It will display vote count for all candidates.

--> Except Home Page, every page has contains the link of Home page.
+-> Except Home Page, every page contains the link of Home page.